OpenSRProject/OpenStarRuler-Launchpad/README.md

 In order to run this application, you must first have a computer with all of the following:

 - Java Runtime Environment 1.8 or newer (Also known as Java 8)
+- JavaFX Runtime (may or may not be included in your JRE)
 - An Internet connection

 The current .zip download contains the following file structure: